 While watching Superman Returns the other day, I felt guilty for allowing that Brett Ratner didn't muck up the X-Men movie franchise after Bryan Singer left to make this film.
-Since Ratner proved to be only mediocre instead of god-awful, I had basically tolerated his work, forgetting how good Singer's direction in the first two X-Men films really was.
+Since Ratner proved to be only mediocre instead of godawful, I had basically tolerated his work, forgetting how good Singer's direction in the first two X-Men films really was.

-The story picks up where 1980's Superman II leaves off.
-So newcomer Brandon Routh gamely apes then-newcomer Christopher Reeve in the title role, composer John Ottman makes liberal and loving use of John Williams' iconic original themes in his score, and the look and feel of Superman Returns hews closely to Donner's vision, if updated for 2006.
+The story picks up where 1980's Superman II left off.
+Newcomer Brandon Routh gamely apes Christopher Reeve in the title role, composer John Ottman makes liberal and loving use of John Williams' iconic original themes in his score, and the look and feel of Superman Returns hews closely to Donner's vision, albeit updated for 2006.

-The one big improvement over Donner's film - and its first sequel - is that Singer more fully explores the complex web of responsibilities and desires in the Man of Steel's life.
-Here you really feel how important Superman is to his adopted planet Earth, how much a part of the fabric of life he has become.
+One big improvement over Donner's Superman film(s) is that Singer more fully explores the complex web of responsibilities and desires in the Man of Steel's life.
+Here you really see how important Superman is to his adopted planet Earth, how much a part of the fabric of life he has become.
 So while it never really delves into why this godlike being, this literal savior of our world, would choose to rather selfishly take off for five years just to see if there are any remnants of his home planet of Krypton, it does at least touch on the all-too-human pain of being away from those we love, only to realize how they have gone on without us.

 In Superman Returns, this pain is personified by Lois Lane, who in Superman's absence has shacked up with her editor's nephew and mothered a young boy.
 And in a clever twist, we also learn that while Supes was off wandering the universe, he was nowhere to be found when called as a witness at his archenemy Lex Luthor's trial, so Luthor was sprung from jail – much, of course, to Superman's later regret.